How to Care and Clean Your New Tattoo

 Remember, your tattoo will never appear as shiny and crisp as it did when it was freshly inked at the tattoo studio.
 With appropriate and continued aftercare, especially sun protection, your tattoo will always look its best!

 Our Facebook page is the first page of news, best skincare tips and the great deals.
-Don`t forget!
-You can find the new products and offers on the Social Pages of Artisan Cosmetics firstly.
-Follow Us on Facebook!
+Like Us on Facebook!